We are the TEAM.

 Prof. Junling Guo

 Professor Guo has made groundbreaking contributions to the field of polyphenol-based materials science and engineering.
-His research has advanced the fundamental understanding of polyphenol chemistry and has led to the development of new materials as well as technologies for biotechnology, biomedicine, environmental science, cell biology, among others.
+His research has advanced the fundamental understanding of polyphenol chemistry and boosted the development of new materials as well as technologies for biomedicine, nanotechnology, environmental science, agriculture, and material science.

 Prof. Bi Shi